Fazle-Rakib/WebTech-Project/README.md

 ![This is an image](./images/user_T.png)

-In this table, basic information like `id, name, password and role` are stored.
+In this table, basic information like `id, name, password and role` are stored in the `User` table.
 Other basic information like:

 - In `Student` table we store: `registration number, sessionId`
 - In `Teacher` table we store : `designation`